 Don’t just barrage them with questions like you’re interviewing them.
+Don't suddenly ask if she likes you like a needy kid.
 They’re working in that moment and the last thing they need is to enter into a pointless and boring conversation.

 However, if you can inject some fun into their workday, you’ll make their time fly.
 They’ll remember you fondly because you made an otherwise unremarkable day into something better.

 That’s why you should focus on making the whole experience as fun, exciting or interesting for them as you possibly can.
 This’ll make everything easier and they’ll be much more inclined to later give you their number.

 Make them forget about their work even briefly and you’ll make their day.

 Also, what makes this way of asking out waitresses particularly good for beginners is that it lets you avoid rejection by screening them first.
 If you see they’re not interested in staying at your table at all and talking about other stuff than their work, then you can let things go.

 Plus, this lets you practice your social skills and helps you learn how to engage in small talk with people.
 That’s a very useful skill to have in life in general.